suharar/Data_Analysis/README.md

 ![Microsoft Excel](https://img.shields.io/badge/Microsoft_Excel-217346?style=for-the-badge&logo=microsoft-excel&logoColor=white)
 <br>

-This SQL and Tableau project provides a detailed analysis of the COVID-19 pandemic's impact globally.
-Through SQL queries, it examines trends in cases, deaths, and vaccinations, which are visualized in Tableau dashboards to offer an interactive and comprehensive overview of the data over time.[TBUpdated]
+This project showcases a detailed financial analysis of Tokyo Gas, Amazon, and MTU using the Discounted Cash Flow (DCF) model to assess their stock prices.
+It demonstrates advanced financial modeling techniques and valuation skills using MS Excel.

 #